 You will come across this delicious classic meal on the menu of every proper pub in the South Moravian Region.
-Moravian housewives, especially, should be able to cook this appetizing dish.
-And thanks to the tempting smell of baked meat wafting far and wide from the opened window, the housewife will certainly not eat at the table alone.
-Also, when you introduce Czech culture to a foreigner, you should definitely let him or her taste pork sparrows, a food whose name will probably cause some confusion.
-Reassure your friend that this is a dish made from pork, not tiny birds – Czechs just have some funny-named meals, including this one.
-Pork is a key part of the meal, but everyone falls in love with the consistency of potato dumplings, and the slightly sour taste of cabbage stays on one’s tongue for a long time afterwards.
+All Moravian housewives should be able to cook this appetizing dish.
+The tempting smell of this baked meat wafting far and wide from the opened window.
+The housewife will certainly not eat at the table alone.
+When you introduce Czech culture to a foreigner, you should definitely let him or her taste pork sparrows.
+The food whose name will probably cause some confusion.
+Reassure your friend that this is a dish made from pork, not tiny birds.
+Czechs just have some funny-named meals, including this one.
+Pork is a key part of the meal, but everyone falls in love with the consistency of potato or bread dumplings.
+And the slightly sour taste of braised cabbage stays on one’s tongue for a long time afterwards.

 1 lb pork shoulder

 2 Tbs all-purpose flour